teodesian/Selenium-Remote-Driver/README.md

 # Selenium::Remote::Driver

-[Selenium WebDriver][1] is an open source project that exposes an API for browser automation.
-Selenium::Remote::Driver is a set of Perl bindings to that API that allow you to write automated browser tests in Perl, taking advantage of Selenium's strong ecosystem.
+[Selenium WebDriver][1] is an open source project that exposes an API for browser automation, among other things. `Selenium::Remote::Driver` is a set of Perl bindings to that API that allow you to write automated browser tests in Perl, taking advantage of Selenium's strong ecosystem.

 [1]: https://code.google.com/p/selenium/

 ## Installation

-    cpanm Selenium::Remote::Driver
+    $ cpanm Selenium::Remote::Driver

-To install from this repository, clone the repo, get Dist::Zilla, and:
+To install from this repository, clone it, get `Dist::Zilla`, and:

-    dzil installdeps --missing | cpanm
+    $ dzil installdeps --missing | cpanm
-    dzil install
+    $ dzil install

 ## Usage

 You'll need a Remote WebDriver Server running somewhere.
-You can download a [selenium-standalone-server.jar][j] and run one locally, or you can point your job at Saucelabs and let them handle the Remote WebDriver.
+You can download a [selenium-standalone-server.jar][j] and run one locally, or you can point your driver at [Saucelabs][s] and let them handle the it.

 ### Locally